GenesysCloudBlueprints/facebook-ivr-deflection-blueprint/blueprint/index.md

 summary: |
   This Genesys Cloud Developer Blueprint provides instructions for reducing call volume by deflecting voice calls to a messaging channel.
 Specifically, this blueprint shows how to deflect voice calls from an IVR to Facebook Messenger.
 ---
  This Genesys Cloud Developer Blueprint provides instructions for reducing call volume by deflecting voice calls to a messaging channel.
 Specifically, this blueprint shows how to deflect voice calls from an IVR to Facebook Messenger.
 This solution also routes messages from Facebook Messenger to Genesys Cloud where our ACD messaging routes them to a self-service bot or agent.
-Try it out live by calling +1 (833) 750-3050.

 ![Flowchart for the Facebook IVR deflection](images/fb-ivr-deflection.png "Facebook IVR deflection")

 :::primary
 **Tip**: There are many ways you can use call deflection to provide superior customer service by giving your customers the choice of how and when to engage with you.
 For example:

 * Deflect calls to other digital channels, such as WhatsApp, Twitter DM, and more.
 * Include a QR code in your Messenger experience to make it even easier for customers to reach you.